-Chances are you asked your CFO for a budget to buy an expense management software for reimbursements.
-You might also be the CFO trying to understand the ROI of using an expense management software.
+Chances are you asked your CFO for a budget to buy an Expense Management Software for faster expense reimbursements.
+You might also be the CFO trying to understand the ROI of using an Expense Management Software.
 Irrespective of who you are, it is necessary that you are aware of the costs and potential returns of such an investment.

 In this article, we try to explore both the quantitative and qualitative benefits of using expense management software.

 Quantifying the ROI of an Expense Management Software

 Most Expense Management Software charges are on the basis of active users.
 In the industry, active users are people who submit at least one expense report in a month.